khissdhave/CODSOFT/README.md

 # Blogicraft: Craft Your Blogosphere ✍️

 Blogicraft is a full-fledged blogging website built with modern technologies, allowing you to express yourself and connect with a community of fellow bloggers.
-It is the brainchild of an individual, developed as product of their project-based internship at Codsoft.
+It is the brainchild of an individual, developed as a product of their project-based internship at Codsoft.
 This full-fledged blogging website is a testament to their dedication and proficiency in modern technologies.
 Crafted with meticulous attention to detail, Blogicraft provides users with a platform to express their thoughts, ideas, and experiences while fostering connections within a vibrant community of fellow bloggers.
 With its intuitive interface and robust features, including user accounts, content creation tools, a dynamic comment system, and seamless tag filtering and search functionalities, Blogicraft offers an